jimmyl02/bazel-playground-connectrpc/README.md

 we need to define a compiler / plugin for `protoc-gen-connect-go` which is then invoked. however, one tricky part is that we also need to run `@rules_go//proto:go_proto` which is a predefined compiler rule because it seems like once there is no output from the compiled protobuf types without explicitly defining it as a plugin. for exact details about how to di this, take a look at the `proto/testproto/BUILD.bazel` file.

+we find that we also can't just invoke the plugin as it generates in a subfolder with additional options. the buf team [recently added an option to generate in the same package](https://github.com/connectrpc/connect-go/discussions/310#discussioncomment-11765339) which means that by calling the plugin with the `package_suffix` we can get a super nicely working protobuf + connectrpc generation.

+the awesome part of bazel is that it's a true monorepo! this means we can define our compiler / plugin in our root `BUILD.bazel` and reference it in the proto `BUILD.bazel`. you can find the final definition in the root `BUILD.bazel` and notice that we can add the gazelle directive `# gazelle:go_grpc_compilers @rules_go//proto:go_proto,//:connect_go_proto_compiler` which properly calls our newly defined compiler after the `go_proto` prefined compiler

 ## debugging

 #### unexpected end of JSON input

 this error occurs when something is wrong with the overall bazel configuration, the best way to debug is to attempt to build something and seeing what is wrong

+## conclusion

+this playground is always subject to change! but I will try to tag working versions at different stages. it has been a good (and to be honest, time consuming and quite painful) learning experience.
+I hope this repository is helpful to others who are trying to get started with bazel and especially with things like `protoc` plugins